kunalkr1807/Other-Resources/README.md

 # Other-Resources
-hi  everyone , i have kept different resources like experienced resume , other study material useful in machine learning,statistics..  in this repository
+hi  everyone , i have kept different resources like resume ,study materials useful in data science ,machine learning,statistics..  in this repository, for everyone. if u want to add any resource/feedback feel free to add.